Body

 A diver explores a shipwreck underwater.
 Photo courtesy of Lake Champlain Maritime Museum

-Getting UNDER
+Getting under

 A lake this vast with centuries of human interaction holds many stories, particularly at its bottom.
 Over 300 discovered shipwrecks lie in its depths.
 These are protected by both the states of New York and Vermont, but some are accessible to divers for public access.
 A detailed brochure is available from either the NYS Department of Environmental Conservation or the Lake Champlain Maritime Museum, which manages the Vermont Division of Historic Preservation.